ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

   --grpc-port 2135 --ic-port 19001 --mon-port 8765 --node static
   ```

-  TBD: how and where to write logs?
-Log rotation

 - Using systemd
   1. On each node, create a configuration file named `/etc/systemd/system/ydbd-storage.service` with the following content: